openvinotoolkit/openvino/docs/ops/generation/EyeLike_9.md

 * *diagonal_index*

-    * **Description**: index of the diagonal to be populated.
+    * **Description**: the index of the diagonal to be populated.
 A positive value refers to an upper diagonal and a negative value refers to a lower diagonal.
 Value `0` populates the main diagonal.
-If `diagonal_index` is positive value and is not less than `num_rows` or if `diagonal_index` is negative value and is not more than `num_columns`, matrix will be filled with only zeros.
+If `diagonal_index` is a positive value and is not smaller than `num_rows` or if `diagonal_index` is a negative value and is not larger than `num_columns`, the matrix will be filled with only zeros.
     * **Range of values**: any integer value
     * **Type**: int
     * **Default value**: *0*